 Best West Coast Weekend Getaways

-We have visited many of our favorite California weekend getaway destinations more than once, but we have yet to explore beautiful Oregon and Washington.
+We have visited many of our favorite California weekend getaway destinations more than once, but we’ve only done brief jaunts into beautiful Oregon and Washington.
 So for this post, we asked fellow travel bloggers to chime in with their favorite escapes.

 Want to learn more?
 Let’s dive right into the best weekend getaways on the US West Coast!